Case study 7 - Simon

 I have come to realise, over several months, what everyone knows and has been written about by others….
 That tinnitus cannot be cured but it can be managed, particularly with help and positive support.

 The other level is 8/10 of high frequency noise, which is a bit like fingernails down a black board.
 This situation is the real baddie, and it is understanding what triggers this that is the secret to living with my tinnitus.
-The number one cause is worrying about the 8/10 noise as this will almost guarantee its onset, and cause it to remain.
-In other words, it sets up a downward cycle that has to be broken (and that is where Tinnitus Tunes and Andrew the acupressure specialist come in).
+The number one cause is worrying about the 8/10 noise as this will almost guarantee its onset and cause it to remain.
+In other words, it sets up a downward cycle that must be broken (and that is where Tinnitus Tunes and Andrew the acupressure specialist come in).

 The two main weapons I have learnt to use that are linked:

-1. Distraction.
+- Distraction.
 The Tinnitus Tunes programme of brain retraining, masking noise, relaxation, keeping busy, a good night’s sleep and techniques around all of these have been a lifesaver.

 One visit to a specialist like Andrew (an acupressure specialist) will not fix your underlying tension and tinnitus either.
-In fact the tinnitus may get worse to start with, and acupressure may not work for very one.
+In fact, the tinnitus may get worse to start with, and acupressure may not work for very one.